 A Windows system

-Should be run from the \_ISO folder on the E2B USB drive - otherwise you will not get the Language and Keyboard boxes populated correctly.
+E2B_Editor should be run from the \_ISO folder on the E2B USB drive - otherwise you will not get the Language and Keyboard boxes populated correctly.
 The .cfg, .bmp, .jpg and \_ISO\e2b\grub folders should not be marked as 'System' or 'Hidden', so that the Editor can find them on the USB drive.

-E2Bed will accept ANSI or UTF-8 .cfg files and will create UTF-8 .cfg files.
+E2Bed will accept either ASCII or UTF-8 .cfg files and will create UTF-8 .cfg files.

 If testing E2B using QEMU or VBOX+VMUB, quit E2B_Editor.exe first, because the VM may make the files on the USB drive inaccessible which will cause E2Bed to display an error.

-E2Bed does not support Chinese/Japanese/Persian glyphs - you must edit the .cfg file afterwards using a text editor if you want non-ANSI characters to be saved in the .cfg file for the heading or footer text.
+E2Bed does not support Chinese/Japanese/Persian glyphs - you must edit the .cfg file afterwards using a text editor if you want non-ASCII characters to be saved in the .cfg file for the Main menu heading or footer text.

 E2Bed can be used to create a \MyCSM.cfg configuration file for use with the CSM Menu found in .imgPTN files (MPI v0.067+).